Why Rust Wipe Schedules Matter

 Which Wipe Schedule Is Best for Solo Players?

 Solo players often do best on weekly or biweekly servers, depending on their goals.
-Weekly servers reduce the punishment of falling behind for too long, while biweekly servers give solos a bit more room to recover and build safely.
+Biweekly servers can be good for solos who want constant fresh starts and do not want progression gaps to last long.
+Weekly servers give solos a bit more time to recover and build safely.

 Monthly servers can still work for solos, but they are often harsher if large groups dominate the map over time.
 Much depends on the server’s group limit and community style.